-Others or if you have questions:

-Ask your management or contact your Organization's Compliance Officer or Compliance Department
+Others, or if you have questions: Ask your management or contact your Organization's compliance officer or the Corporate Integrity department.

-Remember, government programs have special rules on gifts.
+Government programs have special rules on gifts.
 See Section 7 for more information.

 Acceptance of Business Courtesies

 We can never accept gifts of money or solicit gifts or favors for personal use from suppliers, customers, contractors, or providers.
 We or someone with whom we have a Personal Relationship are permitted to accept business courtesies from a business or individual doing or seeking to do business with the Company only if the courtesy is: